What is it about?

 “And look where it got us today,” he snaps, his piercing gaze finally meeting mine.

-“After two years we have one dragon left.
-All because of you.
+“You joined the Corps, and two years later—one dragon left.
+We got here today because of you.
 Because you were in a unit.
-That day two years ago, you led an army that was composed of cowards and nearly gave humanity their freedom,” his voice lowers, turning into a slight whisper.
-“You have a rank,“ he says, adjusting himself back to his stoic composure he wears so well, “Use it.”
+You fought with the rest of them.
+Led an army that was composed of cowards and nearly gave humanity their freedom.”
+His voice lowers, turning into a slight whisper.
+“I need you out there.”
+He adjusts himself back to his stoic composure he wears so well.
+“Leading expeditions, turning weaklings into soldiers.
+You inspire them.”

 “I can’t,” I say, a flicker of disappointment glimmering in his eyes, but he quickly blinks it away, returning to the man I know as The General.
 He tugs on his gray beard, his eyes narrowing.
+He’s broad-shouldered—a man who moves with controlled strength.
+His weathered face is framed by a thick gray beard, streaked with silver that hints at years of hard experience.
+And here I am, trying to fight back, thinking I can somehow convince him otherwise.

 I bite the inside of my cheek, a subtle taste of iron lacing my tongue.
-I tear my gaze from the General, facing the crowd of grieving soldiers.
-Out of it, a familiar face peeks out, her dark complexion contrasting those around her.
+I tear my eyes from the General, facing the crowd of grieving soldiers.
+Out of it, a familiar face peeks out, her dark complexion contrasting with those around her.
 The moment she sees me, she moves, tapping the shoulders of cadets to make way, her blue greatcoat following her every motion.
 She barely needs to push forward.
 As she approaches, her dark eyes dart toward the General.

 “General Grogol,” she says, dipping her head.

-“It’s a shame you weren’t in this expedition, Kazelius,” Wain continues, “we could have used your… expertise in this matter.
-Perhaps our losses would’ve been less severe.”
+“It’s a shame you weren’t in this expedition, Kazelius,” Wain continues.
+“We could have used your… expertise in this matter.
+Perhaps our losses wouldn’t have been this severe.”
 Wain brushes a dark curl from her face, her fingers seamlessly blending in with it.
+The General raises his brows, a smirk playing.

-Two cadets argue near the banner, throwing insults at each other.
-Wain excuses herself, and pushes herself through the crowd, attempting to stop the altercation.
-I take a deep breath, holding it for a moment before exhaling.
+Two cadets start arguing near the banner, throwing insults at each other.
+Wain excuses herself and pushes herself through the crowd, attempting to stop the altercation.
+I take a deep breath, holding it for a moment before exhaling as Grogol’s hand slips from my back.

 “Once again, your results from two years ago speak for themselves,” says Grogol.